com3014-group9/com3014_image_tagging/README.md

-Sure!
-Here's an example of how you could update the README file for your application to include the exposed ports:

 # Image Tagging Service

 The Image Tagging Service is a Flask application that provides an API for tagging images using a Vision Transformer (ViT) model.
 The service requires user authentication before allowing access to the tagging endpoint.